ZecosMAX/SDRSharp.RemoteControl.Common/README.md

 servers powered by [SDRSharp.RemoteControl](https://github.com/ZecosMAX/SDRSharp.RemoteControl) as well as for server build itself

 This is not standalone application, so no releases artifacts will be provided,\
-however, you can access this library, by cloning and building the repo, or installing [NuGet Package](https://www.nuget.org/) when it'll become available
+however, you can access this library, by cloning and building the repo, or installing [NuGet Package](https://www.nuget.org/packages/SDRSharp.RemoteControl.Common/1.0.0)

 - Current supported SDR# version: **v1.0.0.1921**
 - .NET version: **net9.0-windows7.0**